John Heywood: Life

-Heywood was born in 1497, probably in Coventry, and moved to London some time in his late teens.
+Heywood was born in 1497, probably in Coventry, and moved to London sometime in his late teens.
 He spent time studying at Broadgates Hall (now Pembroke College), Oxford, but did not obtain a degree.
-His language skills can be seen by his adaptation of his play Johan Johan from the French La Farce du paste.
+His language skills can be seen by his adaptation of his play Johan Johan from the French La Farce du pâté.
 His name first appears in the King Henry VIII's Household Books in 1519 as a 'synger', a job for which he received quarterly payments of 100 shillings.
 In 1521 he began receiving annual rents from lands in Essex, lands recently seized by the crown which made Heywood wealthy and propertied.
 In 1523, he received the freedom of the City of London with the help of Henry VIII.
 At Michaelmas 1525 he received £6.
 13s.
 4d. as a 'player of virginals'.
 At about the same time he married Jane Rastell, the niece of Sir Thomas More.
-Through this marriage, Heywood entered into a very dramatic family.
+Through this marriage, Heywood entered into a very theatrical family.
 Jane's father John Rastell was a composer of interludes and was the first publisher of plays in England.
 When Rastell built his own house in Finsbury Fields, he built a stage explicitly for the performance of plays, and his wife made costumes.
 It appears that the whole family, including Thomas More, were involved in these productions.
 In this private theatre, Heywood found an audience for his early works, and a strong artistic influence in his father-in-law.
 In the 1520s and 1530s, he was writing and producing interludes for the royal court.
 He enjoyed the patronage of Edward VI and Mary I, writing plays to present at court.
 While some of his plays call for music, no songs or texts survive.